What is Amateur Radio

 - Advanced £37.50

-There is lots of second hand equipment available at reasonable prices and the club has equipment that you can use without charge on club nights.
+There is lots of second hand equipment available at reasonable prices.

 Where do I start?

 If you have a radio that is capable of listening to Amateur Signals, we have a page of information on frequencies, language and call-signs.
 The page also tells you what to look for in a radio to start listening.

-If you are already hooked and want to get a licence, see the training.
+If you are already hooked and want to get a licence, please see see the Radio Society of Great Britain (RSGB) website.